 It is an important factor if you want to build content with strong keyword density.

-As an example if you want to rank for “Content marketing services” you will have to include phrases just as “amplification”, “link building”, “do-follow” and “no-follow” in your content.
+As an example, if you wanted to rank for “Content marketing services” you’d have to include phrases just as “amplification”, “link building”, “do-follow” and “no-follow” in your content.

 25. Keyword ROI

-Keyword Return-on-Interest (ROI) is the return on your investment while trying to rank for a keyword.
+Keyword Return-on-Investment (ROI) is the return on your financial investment while trying to rank for a keyword.

 It depends on factors such as keyword intent, keyword difficulty or keyword competitiveness.

 A search phrase is a combination of keywords.
 Keyword proximity indicates the distance between the individual search terms within the phrase.